Betoniteollisuus/BETK---Documents/doc_drafts/Peppol implementation guide for the construction industry_v0.9.0_draft.md

-# Peppol implementation guide for the construction industry (Engineer‑to‑Order precast concrete)
+# Peppol implementation guide for construction industry (Engineer‑to‑Order precast concrete)

 This document provides guidance for implementing **Peppol Catalogue** and **Ordering/Order Response** (plus Advanced Despatch/Receipt Advice placeholder) for the Finnish construction industry, with a focus on **engineer‑to‑order (ETO) precast concrete**.